VirtoCommerce/vc-docs/storefront/developer-guide/docs/integrations/storyblok/footer-integration.md

 Next we will add the `footer_item` block and then the `footer_item_link` block.
 We will then fill in the necessary fields for each block and hit `Save`.

-## Fetch Content from Storyblok and Display in Storefront
+## Fetch Content from Storyblok and Display in vue-b2b-theme

-To fetch content from Storyblok and display it in the Storefront, we will go to the `Storefront` and edit the `vc-footer` component.
+To fetch content from Storyblok and display it in the vue-b2b-theme, we will go to the `vue-b2b-theme` and edit the `vc-footer` component.
 We will remove hard-coded columns and change it to the fetched ones.

 The final `vc-footer` component will look like this: